linux-system-roles/logging/README.md

    -  ** `type: basics`**
       - `kernel_message`: load `imklog`.
 Default to `false`.
       - `use_imuxsock`: use `imuxsock` instead of `imjournal`.
 Default to `false`.
-      - `rsyslog_imjournal_ratelimit_burst`: set to imjournal RateLimit.Burst.
+      - `journal_ratelimit_burst`: set to imjournal RateLimit.Burst.
 Default to 20000.
-      - `rsyslog_imjournal_ratelimit_interval`: set to imjournal RateLimit.Interval.
+      - `journal_ratelimit_interval`: set to imjournal RateLimit.Interval.
 Default to 600.
-      - `rsyslog_imjournal_persist_state_interval`: set to imjournal PersistStateInterval.
+      - `journal_persist_state_interval`: set to imjournal PersistStateInterval.
 Default to 10.
    -  ** `type: files`**
-      - `rsyslog_input_log_path`: File name to be read by the imfile plugin.
+      - `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
 Wildcard '*' is allowed in the path.
 Default to `/var/log/containers/*.log`.
    -  ** `type: remote_files`**
       - `udp_port`: if the port number is given, rsyslog is configured to listen at the udp port number.
 Default to 514.
       - `tcp_port`: if the port number is given, rsyslog is configured to listen at the tcp port number.
 Default to 514.